SNPGuard/snp-guard/README.md

 This repository demonstrates an end-to-end secured setup for a SEV-SNP VM.
-To achieve this, we build on the ideas from [2] and use the attestation process of SEV-SNP in combination with software tools like full disk encryption to provide a secure SEV setup.
+To achieve this, we build on the ideas from [2] and use the attestation process of SEV-SNP in combination with software tools like full authenticated disk encryption to provide a secure SEV setup.
 While the official AMD repo [1] explains how to set up a SEV-SNP VM, it does not cover these topics at all.

 Currently, this repo is mainly intended as a technical demo and NOT intended to be used in any kind of production scenario.